Skip to main content

 • recognise unhelpful patterns of behaviour

-Your CBT therapist will help you:
+Your therapist will help you:

 • change and manage negative feelings about your body